 I've always found that asking someone to smile for the camera looks a little fake.
 It's not a real smile, and what I mean by that is you can't see it in the eyes.
 That's why I never ask people to smile.
 Either I try to make her smile or I ask her to think of someone or something that makes her laugh.
 That way I get a great response and a genuine smile.
 So if you think of someone or something funny while taking a picture, it will look much better and more natural.

 10. Look in the mirror just before you have your picture taken

-After all, I would always advise taking a short break to look at yourself in the mirror before the photo shoot.
-Chances are, the photographer has never met you before so he doesn't know what you look like.
-So just take your time to make sure you are happy with the way you look.
-That your hair looks good.
-That your necklace hasn't slipped.
-Your tie is straight and the top button cannot be seen.
+Finally, I would always advise taking a short break to look at yourself in the mirror before the photo shoot.
+Chances are the photographer has never met you before, so they don't know what you look like.
+So just give yourself some time to make sure you are happy with the way you look.
+Make sure your hair looks good and your necklace isn't slipped.
+Your tie is straight and the top button is not showing.
 Not having food between your teeth, etc.